Keeping an eye on upcoming threats and opportunities that will influence your organisation can be the difference between future success and failure.

 Be clear about what to look for

-With so much information available through such a wide variety of traditional and new media sources, there is an ever-increasing need to focus on the issues that really matter to your organisation.
+With so much information available through such a wide variety of traditional and new media sources, there is an ever-increasing need to focus on the issues that really affect your organisation.

-The first thing to do is define the topics that really matter to your organisation.
-Proposed legislation, changing social trends or technological developments can all be subjects you want to watch as they may affect you positively or negatively.
+The first thing to do is define the topics that really matter to you.
+Proposed legislation, changing social trends, market dynamics or technological developments can all be subjects you want to watch as they may affect you, positively or negatively.

 Once you’ve identified the topics then work out where they’re likely to be discussed as this will enable you to track the issues effectively.